p3k4/playground/log.md

 # Python log
 -- log.
 Tue 18.
 18:28

 Maybe I should work on Python again, since it's rather new and popular language, sure - but it's always fun to make stuff, and I see potential for it to make Java rather useless down the line.
 The uni.
 NTNU here in Norway is pushing python as their "go to" language for newcomers to scripting.
 I see they have a playlist for the basics, and I'll pick up a e-book.
-Shame I don't have any beer or psychedelics around - I've found most intoxications makes great coding-companions.
+Shame I don't have any beer around - I've found most intoxications makes great coding-companions.

 -- log.
 Tue 18.
 19:48